-The infamous ghost pepper is a devil of a chili: A slightly sweet super-hot with a deceiving slow burn.
-And its cousin Bhut Jolokia Chocolate (a.k.a. ghost pepper chocolate) follows suit, but with a twist beyond its dark complexion.
+The infamous ghost pepper is a devil of a chili: A slightly sweet super-hot chili pepper with a deceiving slow burn.
+And its cousin Bhut Jolokia Chocolate (a.k.a. ghost pepper chocolate) follows suit with plenty of super-hot heat (800,000 to 1,001,304 Scoville heat units), but with a twist beyond its dark complexion.
 It has a more subtle flavor – slightly sweeter with a hint of smoky – that’s reminiscent of other “chocolate” chili varieties like chocolate habaneros and chocolate scorpion peppers.
 Used with extreme care, it’s delicious in extreme barbecue sauces, hot sauces, and marinades.

 How hot is Bhut Jolokia Chocolate?

 It’s on par with the typical red ghost pepper (855,000 to1,041,427 SHU), with a slightly lower minimum and maximum heat (800,000 to 1,001,304 SHU).
 In terms of our jalapeño reference point that’s 100 to 400 times hotter than a jalapeño.
 Obviously, the ghost – no matter the color – is not a chili to trifle with lightly.
 It’s used in

 In comparison to other chocolate varieties of super-hot chilies, the ghost pepper is certainly eclipsed.
 The 7-Pot Douglah ranges from 923,889 to 1,853,986 SHU.
 And the Chocolate Bhutlah is even more extreme with a range from 1,500,000 to 2,000,000 SHU – touching near the heat of military grade pepper sprays.
 And, of course, the Chocolate Carolina Reaper can reach up to 2,200,000 SHU.